 - 1. The Award period has ended (Period of Performance) - 2.
 All Recovery funds have been received through draw-down, reimbursement or invoice - 3.
 The project is complete - 4.
-Recipient has submitted a report in FederalReporting.gov that shows - a.
-Shows all awarded funds have been invoiced ("Total Federal Amount ARRA Funds Received/Invoiced") - b.
-The "Project Status" field is marked "Fully Completed" - c.
+Recipient has submitted a report in FederalReporting.gov that meets all of the following conditions - a.
+Shows all funds have been received ("Total Federal Amount ARRA Funds Received/Invoiced") - b.
+Shows all funds have been expended ("Total Federal Amount of ARRA Expenditure") - c.
+The "Project Status" field is marked "Fully Completed" - d.
 The "Final Report" field is marked "Y"

-Note: If a recipient has completed work and invoiced all funds by the end of the reporting quarter and the Period of Performance end date is in the future, the Recipient may mark their report as final only if there is no expectation of new future Recovery Act work on this award.
+Note: If a recipient has completed work and invoiced or drawn down all funds by the end of the reporting quarter and the Period of Performance end date is in the future, the Recipient may mark their report as final only if there is no expectation of new future Recovery Act work on this award.